ETS-Android4/capstone22/README.md

 [right click]+[Run] on the drop down menu.
 This process will automatically run the test for the user.

+Please use emulators that are up-to-date (2020-2022).
+The code and API's require this, all other are unacceptable.
 # Authors
 Your names and emails: